joshuaboniface/rffmpeg/README.md

 ### Remote hosts

 rffmpeg supports setting multiple hosts.
 It keeps state in `/run/shm/rffmpeg`, of all running processes.
 These state files are used during rffmpeg's initialization in order to determine the optimal target host. rffmpeg will run through these hosts sequentially, choosing the one with the fewest running rffmpeg jobs.
-This helps distribute the transcoding load across multiple servers.
+This helps distribute the transcoding load across multiple servers, and can also provide redundancy if one of the servers is offline (connect timeout is 1 second so the impact should be minimal).

 ## Full setup guide